rhijjawi/rhijjawi/README.md

 - 🌱 I’m currently learning Python and a few other languages
 - 👯 I’m looking to collaborate with others to create a safer internet
 - 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Develop more projects using Python.
-- ⚡ Fun fact: I love to play chess and listen music.
+- ⚡ Fun fact: I love to listen music.

 ### Connect with me: <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" height="32">